susan-t/liber/README.md

 3. See and click on the book created from the other user
 4. You can request it and the request will be sent back to the Lender

+As someone who is lending out a book:
+1. Log in with the original user name
+2. Go to 'My Books' and click on 'View'
+3. Accept/Decline the Request
+4. Log Out

+As someone who is borrowing a book:
+1. Log In as the second user
+2. Go to 'My Books" and return the book when needed
+3. Log Out

+As someone who is lending out a book:
+1. Log In as first user
+2. Go to 'My Books" and return the book when needed
+3. Rate the User